stonewade/MersennePrime_Python_CPP_GMP_BenchMark/README.md

 	bash -p -c "gmake clean && gmake" && taskset -c 0-10 bash -c 'LD_PRELOAD="./liblucaslehmerpy.so ./lucaslehmer.so /usr/lib/x86_64-linux-gnu/libgmpxx.so" PerfNumMultiCLL.py 10 20001'

 Here, taskset is used to choose 11 cores on a platform.
-The parameters 10 and 20001 mean: use 10 threads and find all the Mersenne Primes using the first 20001 standard primes starting at 1.
+The parameters 10 and 20001 mean: use 10 threads and find all the Mersenne Primes using the standard primes from the first 20001 unsigned numbers starting at 1.